-Overall, the free version of the plugin has lots of useful features to help you store events on your website.
+Overall, the plugin’s free version has many useful features to help you store events on your website.

 Professional Event Publication

 As well as being adept at storing events and their details, WP Event Manager is also very capable when it comes to displaying events on your WordPress website.
 The plugin should work with any theme.
-Thanks to this, regardless of your chosen template, your events should be nicely presented to your visitors.
+Thanks to this, your events should be nicely presented to your visitors regardless of your chosen template.

 Event Single Page

-You can see from the above screenshot, as well as by viewing the event on the demo site, that your listings will be easy to read and interact with when published on your website.
+You can see from the above screenshot and by viewing the event on the demo site that your listings will be easy to read and interact with when published on your website.

 Support & Documentation

-To help you get the most from this plugin, there’s lots of online documentation available.
-The creators of WP Event Manager have done a good job of providing helpful content to ensure you’re able to use this plugin to the fullest.
+To help you get the most from this plugin, lots of online documentation is available.
+The creators of WP Event Manager have done a good job of providing helpful content to ensure you can use this plugin to the fullest.
 In fact, the online documentation covers every aspect of this plugin, reducing the risk of users running into problems.
-There’s a knowledge base with video guides too, as well as an FAQ to answer any questions you might have.
+There’s a knowledge base with video guides too, and an FAQ to answer any questions you might have.

 However, if you do need help, users of the free version of the plugin can post messages in the relevant support area of the WordPress Plugin Directory.
 Those who purchase an add-on from the creators of WP Event Manager get access to the support system.
 This allows you to contact the developers directly and submit a ticket into the help desk system.
 The help desk team aims to respond to support tickets within 24 hours, so you should never be waiting long for help.
 As we can see from the below review, they provide brilliant support even for the free plugin.